 Do I Have To Apply For Medicaid To Pay For Their Care?

 What you will find out very quickly is any type of care whether it’s home health care, assisted living, or a nursing home, is very expensive.
 Very few individuals have the assets and the income to enable them to pay out of pocket for their care without going broke.
 It’s not uncommon for kids or family members to have no idea what mom or dad’s income and asset picture looks like.
 But no one is going to provide you with this information unless you have a power of attorney.

 Power of Attorney, Health Proxy, and Will

 A power of attorney (“POA”) is a document that allows you to step into a person’s shoes that have been incapacitated.
-It allows you to get information on their bank accounts, investments, insurance policies, and anything else financial.
+It allows you to get information on their bank accounts, investments, insurance policies, and anything else financially.
 If you do not have a power of attorney, you need to get one quickly.
+You can contact will solicitors UK, or wherever you live, and get these important documents put in place as soon as possible.
 A lot of financial decisions will most likely need to be made in a very short period of time.
 You will need to contact an estate attorney to draft the power of attorney.
 There are some choices that you will have to make when you draft the documents as to what powers the “POA” will have.
 They can usually be turned around by an attorney in 48 hours if needed.

 Home Care, Assisted Living, or Nursing Home

 Prior to the health event, mom or dad may have been living by themselves at their house.
 Now the doctor is telling them that because of the damage done by the stroke, that they will not release them from the hospital until other arrangements are made for their care.
 There are three options to receive care: